-Article 10 - Administering examinations
+Article 10 Administering examinations

 - 1. In special cases the Board of Examiners may allow a student to take an examination in a different form.
 The request for this must be substantiated. - 2.
 A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 3.
 In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time and the way in which the result of the examination is indicated may be changed.
-The Board of Examiners will decide on this matter in consultation with the examiner. - 4.
-Every written examination must be approved by at least two members of the teaching staff (one of whom is course coordinator).
-Both names must be included on the examination form.
+The Board of Examiners will decide on this matter in consultation with the examiner.

-Article 11 - Online proctored examination
+Article 11 Online proctored examination

-- 1. An examination may be held using online proctoring with the permission of the Board of Examiners if: - a. no other means of examination are reasonably possible, and - b. this takes place in accordance with the TU Delft Online Proctored Examination Regulation.
+An examination may be held using online proctoring with the permission of the Board of Examiners if:

+- a) no other means of examination is reasonably possible, and - b) this takes place in accordance with the TU Delft Online Proctored Examination Regulation.